scallop-lang/scallop-lang.github.io/md/ssft22/bootcamp.md

 ![clevr](/img/clevr/CLEVR_train_000013.png)

-In this task you are going to let neural networks to learn to recognize yellow objects, just by telling them how many yellow objects are there in the scene.
+In this task, you are going to let neural networks learn to recognize yellow objects, just by telling them how many yellow objects are there in the scene.
 We will provide you with [the data](https://drive.google.com/file/d/13bcj7Dhv5OD_GcQtnUYerPTBWaRmktJL/view?usp=sharing) and a `Dataset` class so that you can load the data.
-Then, please try to setup and train neural network with Scallop within the training loop to do the logical counting.
+Then, please try to set up and train the neural network with Scallop within the training loop to do the logical counting.
 For example, the image above should have only 1 yellow object.
+This question can simply be expressed in the form of one scl rule as follows:

 ``` scl
 number_of_yellow_objs(n) :- n = count(o: obj_color(o, "yellow"))
 ```

+> Hint:
+> Here are a few model design suggestions that are probably useful
+> 1) Use a 4 layer convolutional network to process the regions into feature vectors
+> 2) A global representation of the whole graph is useful
+> 3) Use 2-layer MLP classifiers for object attributes
+> 4) Use 3-layer MLP classifiers for object spatial relations
+> 5) You can set the learning rate to 0.0001

 Here is a sample `Dataset` class for you to start with, feel free to modify the class according to your need.